-In the case of a student with autism, the ARD Committee must consider the following eleven (11) strategies based on peer-reviewed, research-based educational programming practices to the extent practicable, and when needed, in the student's IEP:
+In the case of a student with autism, the ARD Committee must consider, at least annually, the following eleven (11) strategies based on peer-reviewed, research-based educational programming practices to the extent practicable, and when needed, in the student's IEP:

-- Extended educational programming (e.g., extending the day and/or school year to ensure the student makes appropriate progress in areas of need, such as behavior, social skills, and academics); - Daily schedules reflecting minimal unstructured time and including active engagement in learning activities.
+- Extended educational programming (e.g., extending the day and/or school year to ensure the student makes appropriate progress in areas of need, such as behavior, social skills, and academics based on data collected in these areas); - Daily schedules reflecting minimal unstructured time and including active engagement in learning activities.
 These schedules should consider, for example, meal periods, recess, and adapting to changes such as a substitute teacher, classroom location change, or a school event that deviates from the normal day (e.g., pep rally or student-wide meeting).
-The goal is to provide consistency for the student and contingency plans when the student's normal daily routine changes; - In-home and community-based training or viable alternatives that assist the student with acquisition of social/behavioral skills (for example, strategies that facilitate maintenance and generalization of such skills from home to school, school to home, home to community, and community to home); - Positive behavior support strategies based on relevant information (e.g., antecedent manipulation, replacement behaviors, reinforcement strategies, and data-based decisions; and a BIP developed from an FBA that uses current data related to target behaviors and addresses behavioral programming across home, school, and community-based settings); - Transition planning, to begin at any age the ARD Committee determines is appropriate, in considering future planning for the student's integrated living, work, community, and educational environments that consider the skills needed for the student's current and postsecondary environments.
-See [TRANSITION SERVICES];

-- Parent/family training and support by qualified personnel with experience in autism spectrum disorders.
+The goal is to provide consistency for the student and contingency plans when the student's normal daily routine changes; - In-home and community-based training or viable alternatives that assist the student with acquisition of social, behavioral, communication, and self-help skills (for example, strategies that facilitate maintenance and generalization of such skills from home to school, school to home, home to community, and community to home); - Positive behavior support strategies based on relevant information (e.g., antecedent manipulation, replacement behaviors, reinforcement strategies, and data-based decisions; and a BIP developed from an FBA that uses current data related to target behaviors and addresses behavioral programming across home, school, and community-based settings) and follows all requirements related to a BIP: - Transition planning, to begin at any age the ARD Committee determines is appropriate, in considering future planning for the student's integrated living, work, community, and educational environments that consider the skills needed for the student's current and postsecondary environments, including self-determination and self-advocacy skills See [TRANSITION SERVICES]; - Parent/family training and support by qualified personnel with experience in autism.
 The goal of this training is to provide families with supports for the student to succeed beyond school-in home and in the community.
-The ARD Committee must also provide the parent information for community resources for the student (e.g., parent support groups, videos, and conferences related to parenting a student with autism).
-The parent/family training should also facilitate parental carryover of in-home training (e.g., behavior management strategies and developing structured home environments); - Suitable staff-to-student ratio appropriate to identified activities and as needed to achieve social/behavioral progress based on the student's developmental and learning level that encourages work towards individual independence as determined by, for example, adaptive behavior evaluation results, behavioral accommodation needs across settings, and transitions within the school day; - Interventions to improve the student's communication skills across settings; - Social skills, supports and strategies based on social skills assessment and curriculum and applied across settings (for example: circle of friends, video modeling, social stories, and role playing); - Professional development for teachers and staff related to educating students who have an Autism Spectrum Disorder; including training on the correct implementation of techniques and strategies described in the student's IEP; and - Teaching strategies based on peer-reviewed, research-based practices for students with an Autism Spectrum Disorder (for example those associated with discrete-trial training, visual supports, applied behavioral analysis, structured learning, augmentative communication, or social skills training).
+The ARD Committee must also provide the parent information for community resources for the student (e.g., parent support groups, videos, and conferences related to parenting a

+- student with autism).
+The parent/family training should also facilitate parental carryover of in-home training (e.g., behavior management strategies and developing structured home environments); - Suitable staff-to-student ratio appropriate to identified activities and as needed to achieve social/behavioral progress based on the student's developmental and learning level that encourages work towards individual independence as determined by, for example, adaptive behavior evaluation results, behavioral accommodation needs across settings, and transitions within the school day; - Interventions to improve the student's communication skills across settings; - Social skills, supports and strategies based on social skills assessment and curriculum and applied across settings (for example: peer-based instruction, circle of friends, video modeling, social narratives, and role playing); - Professional development for teachers and staff related to educating students who have autism; including training on the correct implementation of techniques and strategies described in the student's IEP; and - Teaching strategies based on peer-reviewed, research-based practices for students with n autism (for example those associated with discrete-trial training, visual supports, applied behavioral analysis, structured learning, augmentative communication, or social skills training).